Massachusetts Child Support Lawyers

 - Identifying and tracing hidden income through a forensic approach.

 - Working with expert witnesses to determine and present income for child support purposes.

-- Contempt and Modification actions affecting the enforcement and modification of child support orders and judgments.
+- Contempt and modification actions affecting the enforcement / modification of child support orders.

 - Negotiating with and seeking child support services through the Department of Revenue.

 - Conceptualizing child support agreements to maximize after-tax cash flow

 When determining how much child support will be awarded, a Massachusetts judge will use specific guidelines to complete the order:

 Children: How many are there and what are their ages?

 Income: What is the total income and gross weekly income for each parent?